Sweden's Elekta order growth strong in North America, profit in line

 Elekta warned on Nov.
 15 that second-quarter EBITA would fall to 540 million crowns, below analysts expectations of 700 million.

-Elekta, a rival to U.S.-based Varian Medical Systems , maintained a forecast for an EBITA margin of around 18% for its full year with net sales growth of 8-10%.
+Elekta, a rival to U.S.-based Varian Medical Systems (VAR.N), maintained a forecast for an EBITA margin of around 18% for its full year with net sales growth of 8-10%.